All About Chronic Myeloid Leukemia (CML)

 What is CML?

-CML is a chronic blood cancer, specifically a leukemia.
-It starts with a defect in two chromosomes that results in an overgrowth of white blood cells.
-The cells that make up the human body each contain 23 pairs of chromosomes, which makes up your DNA.
-CML occurs when DNA from chromosome 9 is found on chromosome 22 and vice versa.
+CML starts with a problem in two chromosomes that leads to this overgrowth of white blood cells.
+The cells that make up the human body each contain 23 pairs of chromosomes, which make up your DNA.
+CML happens when DNA from chromosome 9 is found on chromosome 22 and vice versa.
 This causes chromosome 22 to be shorter, which is abnormal.
 This abnormal chromosome is called the Philadelphia chromosome and is found on the leukemia cells of almost all people who have CML.
-The movement of DNA from one chromosome to another forms a new gene, an oncogene, called BCR-ABL.
+The movement of DNA from one chromosome to another makes a new gene, an oncogene, called BCR-ABL.
 It now makes the BCR-ABL protein, tyrosine kinase, which makes the cancer cells grow out of control.

 What causes CML and am I at risk?